bootlin/linux-cedrus/Documentation/media/uapi/v4l/pixfmt-compressed.rst

 	quantization matrices can optionally be specified through the ``V4L2_CID_MPEG_VIDEO_MPEG2_QUANTIZATION`` control.
 	See the :ref:`associated Codec Control IDs <v4l2-mpeg-mpeg2>`.
+	Buffers associated with this pixel format must contain the appropriate number of macroblocks to decode a full corresponding frame.
     * .. _V4L2-PIX-FMT-MPEG4:

       - ``V4L2_PIX_FMT_MPEG4``